jioh0000/APElgibilityChecker/README.md

 Get all the offered AP courses (arraylist)

 For student in students
-    Create a 2D array of the student and the arraylist of APCourses Create an arraylist to store eligible courses (eligibleCourse)
+    Create an arraylist to store eligible courses (eligibleCourse)

-    Check if the course is AP or not
-    If it is AP, add it to APCourses arraylist

     For course in APCourses
       Check student is over the minimum grade level